 I’ve spent years growing pumpkins.
 Most years were pretty disappointing.
 But I continued to try to grow them.
 I remember my very first pumpkin that I was able to produce and I was so excited about it.
 The one pumpkin plant in the picture gave us 4 of these monsters – each weighing over 50lbs with the largest topping out at 75lbs.
 These weren’t a giant pumpkin variety.
 They were Howden’s – the typical jack-o-lantern – grown with a good helping of chicken manure. if you couldn’t tell, I’m very proud of these.
 So is Squeek.

 This is what I want to start growing again.
 Big orange pumpkins.
-So this coming year I’m going back to growing pumpkins and also some other squash such as Trombocino, Acorn, Spaghetti, Marina di Chioggia, and probably some other random ones (I’m rather enamored with Iran squash which Baker Creek just started carrying seeds for).
+So this coming year I’m going back to growing pumpkins and also some other squash such as Trombocino, Acorn, Spaghetti, Marina di Chioggia, and probably some other random ones (I’m rather enamored with Iran squash which Baker Creek now carries seeds for).